 - Then place the shapes with the SHINY side DOWN on your fabric.
 This is the most important part of stenciling with freezer paper.

-- Then press the stencils onto your fabric.
-You can use an iron on a press.
+- Next, press the stencils onto your fabric.
+You can use an iron or a press.
 Just press a few seconds and the freezer paper will be stuck into place.

 - Once all of the shapes have been ironed, it is time to paint.
 For this version, we are using Testors Fabric Spray Paint.

 - Just be sure to shake well and spray your fabric outdoors.
-You will also want to wait about 30 minutes before handling your project.
-I would also recommend protecting your surface well.
+You will also want to protect your work surface and wait about 30 minutes before handling your project.

 - I did an ombre look to the towel with the fabric spray paint by spraying a lighter coat as I moved up the towel.